leelk/microservice-sample/README.md

 # microservice

-This is to demonstrate how Microservise behave
+This is to demonstrate how Microservice behave